* before the Internet

 In elementary school did you receive monthly Scholastic paperbacks catalog/order form?
 This was my source of The Guinness Book of World Records, an annual “lock” order.
 This pamphlet-catalog also offered “Dynamite” and “Bananas” magazines – each of which were starter Tiger Beat titles.
 Because of these purchases also, you’d get added to mailing lists for more catalogs.
 It was a glorious time, the catalogs era…

-– Carries more meaning, carries your past.
-The handwriting of your best friend in 1980 is individualistic and personal, and takes you often right back to where you first opened the envelope.
+• Carries more meaning and more of your past.
+The handwriting of your best friend in 1980 takes you directly back to where you first opened the envelope.
+A living artifact of the current moment.

 The book – I later helped my brother on his second book on the topic, a compendium of prank letters to corporations (and actual responses) entitled “Drop Us A Line…Sucker.”
 The book was a hit (defined then as, it went into a second printing, thus was “sold out” of the first print run), and with my publicity background I did a lot of the PR legwork to set up coverage and interviews.
 That project was a ton of fun.
 Not sure you could do it the same way, again, in the age of the email.
 Hmm…

 The People’s Almanac Vols.
-I and II – formative for me, probably because my history teacher used and quoted from Vol. II often.
-From wiki: “The People’s Almanac is a series of three books compiled in 1975, 1978 and 1981 by David Wallechinsky and his father Irving Wallace.
-In 1973, Wallechinsky became fed up with almanacs that regurgitated bare facts.
-He had the idea for a reference book to be read for pleasure; a book that would tell the often untold true tales of history.
-The book arrived in 1975 and became a best-seller.
-Its success led to The People’s Almanac #2 in 1978 and The People’s Almanac #3 in 1981.
-One of the most popular chapters was a selection of lists, which spawned The Book of Lists.”
+I and II – Formative for me, probably because my history teacher quoted Vol. II regularly.
+From Wikipedia: ‘The People’s Almanac is a series of three books compiled in 1975, 1978 and 1981 by David Wallechinsky and his father Irving Wallace.
+Wallechinsky had grown fed up with almanacs that regurgitated bare facts.
+He wanted a reference book to read for pleasure.
+The book arrived in 1975 and became a bestseller.’

 Columnists — One of the joys of regional news dailies, and multi-newspaper markets such as NY or Chicago, was the ability of a reader to “discover” a columnist who is new to you.
 When I moved up from small-market (still 2-paper!)
 Evansville to Bloomington, suddenly it was easy to lay hands on [mostly sports] columnists in Chicago, Indy and Louisville.
 And guys like Dave Barry.
 IU’s journalism program revered the Louisville Courier-Journal, and had us pore over its reporting, so it was with great interest that I followed Kentucky basketball’s early 80s scandals through those writers’ having to take down something that they all probably loved.

-7. Austin 1995-2005 – Waterloo, ABCD’s and, finally: Cheapo’s.
-For being a supposed music capital, Austin’s CD stores (Waterloo in particular) were surprisingly pricey and lame.
+• Austin 1995-2005: Waterloo, ABCD’s, then Cheapo’s.
+For a supposed music capital, surprisingly pricey and thin.

 ALSO RECEIVING VOTES: